Mean-field limit of particle systems with absorption: Proof of Theorem

 \section{Proof of Theorem \ref{thm:p-s}}

-We split this section into three parts.
-In the first part we show Theorem~\ref{thm:p-s}-1).
-Then, in the second part we show the tightness of the empirical measures.
-Finally, in the last part, we show Theorem~\ref{thm:p-s}-2).
-The last claim in Theorem~\ref{thm:p-s} simply follows from uniqueness of solutions to~\eqref{eq:lim} that is, under more regularity on $b$, guaranteed by Theorem \ref{thm:lim}.
+We split this section into two parts having already proved the weak well-posedness in \ref{thm:strong-system}.In the first part we show the tightness of the empirical measures.
+Then, in the second part, we show Theorem \ref{thm:p-s}-2).
+The last claim in Theorem \ref{thm:p-s} simply follows from uniqueness of solutions to~\eqref{eq:lim} that is, under more regularity on $b$, guaranteed by Theorem \ref{thm:lim}.